RomanGW/img-scrape/README.md

 # ImgScrape
-A small image pulling bot for Python.
+Code for an image-pulling bot using Python.

 Requirements:
   - datetime